laralove143/larabot/README.md

 ### 🌐 Localization

-Has a struct to hold text in a localized manner, with methods to get the text in the desired language or return Discord-compatible arrays of localized texts.
+Supports [Fluent](https://projectfluent.org) to localize the bot's messages with a locale struct for abstract default language fallback and a function to return Fluent messages in Discord-compatible value pairs.

 All user-facing texts used in this crate are also localized.